The ultimate performance of the Rasnik 3-point alignment system: Error sources

-\textit{It is the combination of image blurring and quantum fluctuations that limit the spatial resolution of Rasnik systems.} \textbf{Pixel, row and column geometry}.
-Although image pixel sensors are mechanically made very precise (lithography), some pixel rows or columns may be wider than nominal, for instance.
-Such a deviation results in an image distortion as addressed in~\ref{distortion}: the effect can be discarded.
+\textbf{Pixel, row and column geometry}.
+Although image pixel sensors are mechanically very precisely made, thanks to state-of-the-art lithography, some pixel rows or columns may be wider than nominal, for instance.
+Such a deviation results in an constant image distortion as addressed in section~\ref{distortion}: the effect can be discarded.

-\textbf{Pixel response slope and pedestal, pixel cross talk}.
-A too large pixel content may virtually pull or push the position of the nearest local contour, in the X and Y direction.
-Since the direction of this 'force' has equal chance to be -X or +X, respectively -Y or +Y, the average 'force' will be zero when taken the average of the deviations of 0.5 M pixels.
+\textbf{Pixel response: slope and pedestal, pixel cross talk}.
+A too large pixel content, due to a deviating slope and/or pedestal, may virtually pull or push the position of the nearest local contour, in the $x$ and $y$ direction.
+Since the direction of this virtual force has equal chance to be $-x$ or $+x$, respectively $-y$ or $+y$, the average force will be zero when taken the average of the deviations of $5 \times 10^5$ pixels.
 Pixel cross talk can be treated as a fourth source of image blurring, and is negligible with respect to diffraction.

-\textbf{Pixel 1/f noise}.
-Since the image pixel sensor is a Si crystalline solid, it may be considered as constant in shape and dimension, with time.
+\textbf{Pixel Flicker noise}.
+Since the image pixel sensor is a crystalline silicon solid, it may be considered as constant in time in terms of shape and dimension.
 This is also the case for the coded mask and the lens.
-The only source of 1/f noise are changes in the depletion layer of pixels.
-Since 0.5 M pixels participate, the practical 1/f noise is not measurable and may be considered to be zero.
-Even in the case of local group behaviour of pixels, the pulling or pushing of contours is randomised.
+A pixel output can be characterised in terms of a slope and pedestal.
+Flicker noise is due to changes in the depletion layer of pixels causing changes in characterisation and is one of the components of so-called 1/f, or pink, noise.
+This variation has little effect on the measured image position, as has been argued in the previous item.
+Even in the case of a common local group behaviour of pixels, the pulling or pushing of contours is randomised.
+Since $5 \times 10^5$ pixels participate, it will be a challenge to measure the practical Flicker noise, cleaned from temperature effects.
+Equivalently, the drift in Rasnik systems with time should be close to zero.